mlochbaum/Singeli/README.md

 # Singeli

 Singeli is now able to compile useful programs to C, but it's very rough around the edges, with poor error reporting.
-We are beginning to use it for [CBQN](https://github.com/dzaima/CBQN), where it can be enabled from the `singeli` git branch.
+We are beginning to use it for [CBQN](https://github.com/dzaima/CBQN), where it's enabled if built with `$ make o3n-singeli`.

 Singeli is a domain-specific language for building [SIMD](https://en.wikipedia.org/wiki/SIMD) algorithms with flexible abstractions and control over every instruction emitted.
 It's implemented in [BQN](https://mlochbaum.github.io/BQN), with a frontend that emits IR and a backend that converts it to C. Other backends like LLVM or machine code are possible—it should be easy to support other CPU architectures but there are no plans to target GPUs.